NIEM/NIEM.github.io/reference/specifications/conformance/index.md

 - TOC
 {:toc}

-{:.note}
-> The Conformance Specification is currently out of date, with references to NIEM 3.0 and NDR 3.0.
-The information is still valid, but the 4.0 or 5.0 version of the [NDR]({{ site.data.pages.ndr | relative_url }}) should be used where appropriate.

 The term *conformance* is often used very broadly, but it has a very specific meaning within NIEM.
-Artifacts, like schemas and IEPDs, can conform to a specific conformance target.
+Artifacts, like schemas and IEPDs, can be built so that they conform to a specific conformance target.
+Conformance targets and their associated rules are defined by NIEM specifications.

 System, tools, or databases may have capabilities designed to specifically support the development of NIEM-conformant artifacts, but those systems art not, themselves, NIEM-conformant.
 Such tools or systems are considered NIEM-aware or NIEM-supporting.

-## Resources
+## Specification Resources

 {% include specs/specification-summary.html classID=page.classID %}